 Box 4 - Chapter 4 Status Code 02 - Indicates the RRB is a U.S. withholding agent.

-Box 10 - Social Security Equivalent Benefit Repaid to RRB in the year shown on the enclosed tax statement - This is the total amount of social security equivalent benefits you repaid to the RRB in the tax year indicated including any benefits you repaid in the indicated tax year for prior years.
+Box 11 - Benefit Repaid to RRB in the year shown on the enclosed tax statement - This is the total amount of benefits you repaid to the RRB in the tax year indicated including any benefits you repaid in the indicated tax year for prior years.
 You may have repaid a social security equivalent benefit by returning a payment, by making a cash refund, or by having an amount withheld from you annuity for overpayment recovery purposes.

-Box 11 - Net Social Security Equivalent Benefit Paid in the year shown on the enclosed tax statement - This total is the amount in Box 9 minus the amount in Box 10.
+Box 12 - Net Benefit Paid in the year shown on the enclosed tax statement - This total is the amount in Box 10 minus the amount in Box 11.
 A figure in parenthesis is a negative amount.
 A negative amount means you repaid the RRB more than you received or were credited with receiving in the tax year indicated.
-If you received more than one Form RRB-1042S or Form SSA-1042S for the same tax year, a negative figure in Box 11 of one form can be used to offset a positive figure in Box 11 of another form.
+If you received more than one Form RRB-1042S or Form SSA-1042S for the same tax year, a negative figure in Box 12 of one form can be used to offset a positive figure in Box 12 of another form.
 To see if any part of the social security equivalent benefit is taxable, refer to IRS Publication 915, Social Security and Equivalent Railroad Retirement Benefits.

-Box 12 - Federal Tax Withheld - This total is the amount of U.S. Federal income tax withheld from your social security equivalent benefits in the tax year indicated while you were a known or assumed resident, for tax purposes, of the country shown in Box 16.
+Box 13 - Federal Tax Withheld - This total is the amount of U.S. Federal income tax withheld from your benefits in the tax year indicated while you were a known or assumed resident, for tax purposes, of the country shown in Box 14.